n-clarke/Git-Commands/README.md

 ```
 > Following the above command will "unstage" the specified file from Git's staging area (aka index).
 **Backout Working Directory Changes**
+> The command will back out any changes made to the specified file and replace it with the version last committed in Git
 ```
 git checkout -- <file-name>
 ```
-Following the above command will back out any changes made to the specified file and replace it with the version last committed in Git
 **Remove Files**
 ```
 git rm <FileName>